Lxstr/rtd-tutorial/docs/source/index.rst

    from flask_session import Session

    app = Flask(__name__)
-   # Check Configuration section for more details
+   # SESSION_TYPE is the only mandatory configuration value, check Configuration section for more details
    SESSION_TYPE = 'redis'
    app.config.from_object(__name__)
    Session(app)